unrealisntreal/class/README.md

 ### Merged classes
 Merged classes are classes that inherit from multiple other classes.
-> [!IMPORTANT]
-> If class A and class B share field X, the new merged class obtains field X of class B, if it is the last passed class in the method.
+If class A and class B share field X, the new merged class obtains field X of class B, if it is the last passed class in the method.
 ```lua
 local Car = Engine:merge(Wheels) or class.merge(Engine, Wheels)
 ```